dsblank/object-ql/README.md

 ## Usage

-Each object can be identified by its type, eg `person`, `note`, `family`, etc. If you don't know what the type is, you can use `obj`, like:
+If you don't know what the type is, you can use `obj`, like:

 ```python
 "23" in obj.gramps_id